-Some earlier scholars agreed that this short direction was probably the original form here, with the rest of the chapter being a later amplification.45 Although both L and E1 use the word "ordained" at the beginning, the translation has instead adopted the Greek loan-word kathistanai. "appointed," found in the Sahidic version as most likely to have been the original verb.
+Some earlier scholars agreed that this short direction was probably the original form here, with the rest of the chapter being a later amplification.45 Although both L and El use the word "ordained" at the beginning, the translation has instead adopted the Greek loan-word kathistanai, "appointed," found in the Sahidic version as most likely to have been the original verb.
 The implication of "chosen according to those things that have been said above" is that deacons were elected.
 Such a practice (also mentioned in Didache 15.1) cannot have lasted long because by the third century we find them simply being appointed by the bishop.

-Modern translations have often accepted the reading sicuti praecipimus in L as the original and translated it along the lines of "as we have prescribed,"46 but that would imply that the bishop alone laying on hands was something that had been prescribed for the ordination of bishops and presbyters, which is manifestly not the case.
-Moreover, it ignores the fact that the Latin verb in the manuscript
+Modem translations have often accepted the reading sicuti praecipimus in L as the original and translated it along the lines of "as we have prescribed,"46 but that would imply that the bishop alone laying on hands was something that had been prescribed for the ordination of bishops and presbyters, which is manifestly not the case.
+Moreover, it ignores the fact that the Latin verb in the manuscript of L is actually in the present tense, "we prescribe," and also its absence from the Sahidic, Arabic, and Ethiopic versions, being replaced there by very different expanded readings.
+El has: "That which we have received as a tradition concerning the deacon -that the bishop alone lays [the] hand-this is due to the fact that they have not been ordained to the priesthood."
+Thus, we propose to follow Stewart's suggestion to adopt Gregory Dix's solution and attach the verb instead to the subsequent sentence, which produces a more coherent result.47

-- 45. J.V.
+45. J.V.
 Bartlet, "The Ordination Prayers in the Ancient Church Order," Journal of Theological Studies 17 (1916): 248-56, here at 250-54; W.H.
 Frere, "Early Forms of Ordination," in H.B.
-Swete, ed., Essays on the Early History of the Church and the Ministry (London: Macmillan, 1918), 263-312, here at 285-86. - 46.
-See Botte, Tradition apostolique, 23, n.
+Swete, ed., Essays on the Early History of the Church and the Ministry (London: Macmillan, 1918), 263-312, here at 285-86.

+46. See Botte, Tradition apostolique, 23, n.
 5; G.J.
-Cuming, Hippolytus: A Text for Students, Joint Liturgical Studies 8 (Nottingham: Grove Books, 1976), 13; B.S.
+Cuming, Hippolytus: A Textfor Students, Joint Liturgical Studies 8 (Nottingham: Grove Books, 1976), 13; B.S.
 Easton, The Apostolic Tradition of Hippolytus (Cambridge: Cambridge University Press, 1934), 38.